MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ## Configuring Autopilot for HoloLens 2

-Please follow the steps below to set up your environment:
+Follow the steps below to set up your environment:

 1. [Review requirements for Windows Autopilot for HoloLens 2.](#1-review-requirements-for-windows-autopilot-for-hololens-2)